The Gamekeepers Night Dog.

-"Gamekeeper's Night Dog", the Bullmastiff is calm, confident, gentle, and devoted to those he
+Called the “Gamekeeper’s Night Dog”, the Bullmastiff is calm, confident, gentle, and devoted to those he loves.

 But if he is threatened, he turns fearless.
 At upwards of 130 pounds or more, this powerful dog has an air of authority.
 And they rarely bark.
 But what makes their history so unusual?

 Even though the Mastiff is one of England’s oldest breeds, the Bullmastiff is a relatively recent addition to the dog world.

 The word Mastiff is derived from the French word “mastin” meaning accustomed to the hand.
 Mastiffs are a group of dogs that were once called Molossians, and any giant breed regardless of their appearance or the type of work that they did was classified as a Molossian breed.

 Many of the original Molossian dogs are from Asia and have been around since antiquity.

 But the Bullmastiff is only about 60% Mastiff, the rest of his genes comes from the English Bulldog, but not the Bulldog we recognize today.
 Rather the 19th century bulldog, which was a vastly different looking dog than today’s version.

 The modern day Olde English Bulldogge is believed to be the closest recreation of what was used in the development of the Bullmastiff.